Rational Models for Inflation-Linked Derivatives: Introduction

-\cite{Hughston1998} develops a general arbitrage-free theory of interest rates and inflation in the case where the consumer price index and the real and nominal interest rate systems are jointly driven by a multi-dimensional Brownian motion.
-This approach is based on a foreign exchange analogy in which the CPI is treated like a foreign exchange rate, and the ``real'' interest rate system is treated as if it were the foreign interest rate system associated with the foreign currency.
-The often cited work by \cite{JarrowYildirim2003} makes use of such a setup and considers a three factor model (i.e., driven by three Brownian motions) in which the CPI is modelled as a geometric Brownian motion, with deterministic time-dependent volatility, and the two interest rate systems are treated as extended Vasicek-type (or Hull-White) models.
-Similar to \cite{JarrowYildirim2003}, \cite{KainthDodgson2006} use a short-rate approach where the nominal and the inflation rates are both modelled by Hull-White processes while they discard entirely the idea of a real economy.
+\citep{Hughston1998} develops a general arbitrage-free theory of interest rates and inflation in the case where the consumer price index and the real and nominal interest rate systems are jointly driven by a multi-dimensional Brownian motion.
+This approach is based on a foreign exchange analogy in which the CPI is treated as a foreign exchange rate, and the ``real'' interest rate system is treated as if it were the foreign interest rate system associated with the foreign currency.
+The often-cited work by \citep{JarrowYildirim2003} makes use of such a setup.
+They consider a three-factor model (i.e., driven by three Brownian motions) in which the CPI is modelled as a geometric Brownian motion, with deterministic time-dependent volatility and the two interest rate systems are treated as extended Vasicek-type (or Hull-White) models.
+Similar to \citep{JarrowYildirim2003}, \citep{KainthDodgson2006} use a short-rate approach where the nominal and the inflation rates are both modelled by Hull-White processes while discarding the idea of a real economy.
 A GBM-based model for the CPI provides the baseline framework for how one might understand implied volatility in such a market, but any GBM model for the CPI does not, by construction, reproduce volatility smiles.